 Why Medication-Assisted Treatment Works for Heroin

 For many patients, the fear of withdrawal is what keeps them stuck.
-MAT removes that barrier — the medication prevents withdrawal rather than forcing patients to endure it — which is why it works when willpower alone doesn't.
-In the fentanyl-contaminated-supply era, that same mechanism is also the single most powerful overdose-risk reduction available: if you're not in withdrawal, you're not chasing your next dose from an unknown batch of an unknown potency.
+MAT removes that barrier — the medication prevents withdrawal rather than forcing you to endure it — which is why it works when willpower alone doesn’t.
+In the fentanyl-contaminated-supply era, that same mechanism is also the single most powerful overdose-risk reduction available: if you’re not in withdrawal, you’re not chasing your next dose from a batch of unknown potency.
+MAT is endorsed as the standard of care for opioid use disorder by SAMHSA, NIDA, ASAM, and the World Health Organization, and the buprenorphine trials behind it have been running for over twenty years with consistent results.
+Large-scale evidence shows that patients on buprenorphine-based MAT:

 Harm Reduction, Honestly

-We aren't going to pretend every heroin patient walks in on day one ready to stop, and we aren't going to moralize about what a patient did between the decision to come in and the first appointment.
-The honest practical reality is that small choices make a measurable difference in survival: carry naloxone (Narcan is available over the counter at pharmacies nationwide), don't use alone (or use the Never Use Alone hotline at 1-800-484-3731), use fentanyl test strips when they're available, and avoid combining opioids with benzodiazepines or alcohol, which multiplies overdose risk.
-None of this replaces treatment.
-All of it reduces the chance that today's use becomes a fatal overdose before Monday's appointment.
+We aren’t going to pretend every heroin patient walks in on day one ready to stop, and we aren’t going to moralize about what a patient did between the decision to come in and the first appointment.
+Small choices make a measurable difference in survival: carry naloxone (Narcan is available over the counter at pharmacies nationwide), don’t use alone (or use the Never Use Alone hotline at 1-800-484-3731), use fentanyl test strips when they’re available, and avoid combining opioids with benzodiazepines or alcohol, which multiplies overdose risk.
+None of this replaces treatment, but all of it reduces the chance that today’s use becomes a fatal overdose before your appointment.
 The most powerful harm-reduction intervention available is starting MAT — a more-than-50% reduction in fatal-overdose risk that no other intervention comes close to matching.

 Why Restoration Recovery

-• Chattanooga's longest-running outpatient addiction treatment clinic.
-Our providers have decades of clinical experience treating opioid and substance use disorders in Southeast Tennessee — through the prescription-opioid era, the heroin surge that followed, and now the fentanyl era.
-We've treated every version of this.
+Chattanooga’s longest-running outpatient addiction treatment clinic.
+Decades of clinical experience treating opioid use disorders in Southeast Tennessee — through the prescription-opioid era, the heroin surge that followed, and now the fentanyl era.

-• Integrated hepatitis C care.
+Integrated hepatitis C care.
 HCV is the most common co-morbidity in long-term heroin patients.
 We test, treat, and cure in-house rather than handing you a referral and losing you between providers.
-Details on our hepatitis C page.

-• CARF accredited.
-The Commission on Accreditation of Rehabilitation Facilities is the gold standard for outpatient addiction care — our accreditation is reviewed on an ongoing basis, not a one-time stamp.
+CARF accredited.
+The gold standard for outpatient addiction care — reviewed on an ongoing basis, not a one-time stamp.

-• Four clinic locations across Southeast Tennessee and North Georgia, with telehealth follow-up available for established patients.
+Four clinic locations across Southeast Tennessee and North Georgia, with telehealth follow-up for established patients.

-• Most major insurance accepted — TennCare, Georgia Medicaid, commercial plans, Medicare, and supplemental Medicare.
-Our patient services team verifies your benefits before your first visit so there are no surprises.
+Most major insurance accepted — TennCare, Georgia Medicaid, commercial plans, Medicare, and supplemental Medicare.
+We verify your benefits before your first visit.

-• Same-day Suboxone appointments in most cases.
-You don't have to wait weeks to start.
+Same-day Suboxone appointments.
+You don’t have to wait weeks to start.

-• Licensed in both states.
-Licensed in Tennessee and Georgia, HIPAA compliant, 42 CFR Part 2 compliant — your treatment is confidential from the first phone call.
+Licensed in both states.
+Tennessee and Georgia, HIPAA compliant, 42 CFR Part 2 compliant — confidential from the first phone call.

-If you do not have insurance, contact us anyway.
-We can help you explore options and will walk you through self-pay pricing.
-For a full list of accepted carriers and details on the verification process, visit our insurance page.
+Don’t have insurance?
+Contact us anyway.
+We can help you explore options, including TennCare eligibility screening for those who may qualify, and we’ll walk you through self-pay pricing.
+For a full list of accepted carriers and the verification process, visit our insurance page.

 Four Clinic Locations

 We operate four outpatient clinics across Southeast Tennessee and North Georgia.
-All locations offer heroin addiction treatment with same-day appointments in most cases:
+All locations offer heroin addiction treatment with same-day appointments available.

 Frequently Asked Questions